 For nature lovers, the South Padre Island Birding and Nature Center is a great place for families.
 They offer a variety of attractions that are budget-friendly and educational.
 It offers an aquarium, a touch tank, and a multitude of critters to see.

-If you’re traveling on a tight budget, there are plenty of free things to do on South Padre Island as well.
+If you’re traveling on a tight budget, there are plenty of free things to do on South Padre Island.
 Relax on the beach, take a stroll down the boardwalk, or enjoy the many outdoor activities the island has to offer.

-All in all, South Padre Island is not only a gorgeous beach haven but an educational experience for the whole family.
+Overall, South Padre Island is a gorgeous beach haven and an educational experience for the whole family.
 Stay at Comfort Suites Beachside for full-service amenities like free breakfast and easy beach access.

 11. Cozumel, Mexico